 5. Show Your Self-Initiative

-“Showcase what you can do now and how you see it growing into something else with the help of the job or company you are looking to work for,” Elisa Pineda, senior recruiter at Forage, says.
+“Showcase what you can do now and how you see it growing into something else with the help of the job or company you are looking to work for,” Elisa Pineda, recruiting and human resources professional, says.
 “I know a developer that created a mini-maze game for fun while learning and teaching himself to code.
 He had no actual work experience outside of his projects and self-initiative to see what he could do.
 He presented that maze to the interviewing team as a small two-minute tidbit and asked if they could solve it and how long it took them.
 It was a creative way to showcase what you can do.”

-If you’ve done any side projects or have a portfolio, your resume is a great place to showcase this self-initiative.
+If you’ve done any side projects or have an online portfolio, your resume is a great place to showcase this self-initiative.
 You can include a separate “special projects” section of your resume to describe what you’ve worked on — and even include links if you’re sending the resume virtually.

 Writing a Resume With No Work Experience: The Bottom Line